D. I. Pandjaitan: Early life

 D.I.
 Pandjaitan was born in Sitorang, Balige in the Tapanuli region of North Sumatra.
-After completing elementary and high school, with the arrival of the Invading Japanese, he underwent Japanese Giyūgun military education.
+After completing elementary and high school, with the arrival of the invading Japanese, he underwent Japanese Giyūgun military education.
 He was then posted to Pekanbaru, and was there when Indonesian independence was declared on 17 August 1945.

-Career with the Indonesian military
+Military career

-In November 1945, Pandjaitan, together with other young people, helped establish a local branch of the People's Security Army (TKR), initially serving as a battalion commander.
-In March 1948 he was appointed commander of the commander for organization and education of XI/Banteng Division at Bukittinggi, West Sumatra.
-Not long after, he became fourth deputy commander (supplies) for the Sumatran Army Command, then when the Dutch launched their Second Police Action against the republic, he was put in charge of supplies for the Emergency Government of the Republic of Indonesia.
+In November 1945, Pandjaitan, together with other young people, helped establish a local branch of the People’s Security Army (TKR), initially serving as a battalion commander.
+In March 1948, he was appointed commander for the organization and education of the XI/Banteng Division at Bukittinggi, West Sumatra.
+Not long after, he became the fourth deputy commander (supplies) for the Sumatran Army Command, then when the Dutch launched their Second Police Action against the republic, he was put in charge of supplies for the Emergency Government of the Republic of Indonesia.

 After the Dutch recognition of Indonesian sovereignty in 1949, Pandjaitan was posted to the headquarters of the Sumatran Division in Medan, and on 2 January 1950 became head of the operational staff of the I/Bukit Barisan Division.
-He was then transferred to Palembang, South Sumatra and appointed deputy commander of the II/Sriwijaya Division.
-From October 1952 to July 1957, he served as the military attache to the Indonesian embassy in Bonn, West Germany.
+He was then transferred to Palembang, South Sumatra, and appointed deputy commander of the II/Sriwijaya Division.
+From October 1952 to July 1957, he served as the military attaché to the Indonesian embassy in Bonn, West Germany.
 Upon his return to Indonesia, he joined the Army General Staff.
 He attended a course at the US Army Command and General Staff College at Fort Leavenworth from December 1963 to June 1964.
-He then took up his final post as fourth assistant to the Army chief of staff for logistics and ordnance.
+He then took up his final post as fourth assistant to the Army Chief of Staff for logistics and ordnance.